totemo/watson/README.md

 * It uses colour to highlight parts of chat that match regular expressions.
 This can be used to draw attention to banned words.
 It can also be used to highlight the names of people, acting as a rudimentary friends list.
 * It adds player names to screenshots automatically.
 * It does a `/region info regionname` for you when you right click on a region with the wooden sword (rate limited to once every 10 seconds - the wooden sword will simply list the region name the other times).
 * In order to shorten coordinate displays and make them easier to read, Watson also hides the LogBlock coords lines from chat and re-echoes them in a custom, brief format, where block IDs are numeric rather than words.
 Re-echoed coordinates are assigned colours based on their physical proximity.
 This makes separate ore deposits easy to distinguish in the coordinate listing.
+Note that reformatting and recolouring of LogBlock query results can be controlled by the reformat_query_results and recolour_query_results [configuration settings](https://github.com/totemo/watson#configuration-file), respectively.
 * An optional, custom materials.yml file for LogBlock is provided.
 That allows Watson to provide more visually distinct depictions of many types of blocks, notably carpets, stained clay and stained glass.
 See the section on Custom LogBlock Material Names.